unparalleled-js/docs-1/connectors/mssql/best-practices.md

 ---

 # Best practices when using SQL server
-We compiled a few of our best practices that make your life easier when developing workflows with Workato.
-Read more to learn some crucial tips that result in less bugs and time wasted.
+We compiled a few of our best practices that make your life easier when developing workflows with Workato by causing less bugs and time wasted.
 We've split up these into 2 overarching patterns:
 * Recipe Design patterns
 * Database Design patterns